-Betty Woodman is a leading American ceramist whose dazzling inventions with form and color have moved beyond the traditional domain of craft and consistently challenged the limits of the medium.
+Betty Woodman (1930 - 2018) was a leading American ceramist whose dazzling inventions with form and color have moved beyond the traditional domain of craft and consistently challenged the limits of the medium.

-Currently, Woodman lives in New York City and outside Florence, Italy.
+Woodman shared her time in New York City and outside Florence, Italy.
 A retrospective of her work was exhibited at the Metropolitan Museum of Art from April 25 – July 30, 2006.
 The exhibit covered her over fifty-year career working with clay and her focus on the vase form.
 Her work has also been shown around the world in exhibitions in France, Italy, Holland and Japan.
 Her work is in the collections of The Museum of Modern Art, the Boston Museum of Fine Arts, The Brooklyn Museum, The Metropolitan Museum, The Smithsonian Institute, The Victoria and Albert Museum, London, and numerous others.
 For many years she taught at the University of Colorado at Boulder and was instrumental in the growth of its ceramics program one of the finest in the country.
-She is represented by the Max Protetch Gallery and Frank Lloyd Gallery.

 Please let us know if you have artwork by Betty Woodman for sale. email@example.com